20 Top Dishes You Need to Try in Melbourne 2019

 Perfectly cooked squid ink pasta with pieces of squid and compelling bottarga (salted cured fish roe) on top.
 We washed this rustic dish down with Sangiovese then Merlot, and longed to be able to enjoy long lunches here every week (with thoughts I may need to revive my banking career).
 Remember, you're in a meeting.

-World class dumplings.
-The Pork and chives dumplings here are a resounding success; with the Melbourne dumplings and the Black fungus dumplings a sensation.
-When it comes to prawns in dumplings Mama uses the highest quality prawns, not shrimps.
+World class dumplings and iconic in Melbourne.
+In every sense Mackerel is an expensive luxe ingredient for a dumpling.
+This is not a cheap filling.
 Being from the coastal city of Yan Thai in Shandong Province Mama has an affinity with the sea and loves to cook seafood.

 A bite into these dumplings is a flavour explosion.
 The Fish Dumplings consisted of fresh mackerel fillet mixed by hand with coriander ginger and chives, into a mousse-textured filling, wrapped in home-made thin dumpling skin.
 The dumpling holds together well, and is tasty without being overpowering.
 This is a delicate dumpling.
 Fish Mackerel dumplings (above) are possibly the best dumplings in the world - and we're serious!
 A creamy mousse like texture from the lux Mackerel (expensive ingredient) dumplings.